aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 All tenant VRFs and routed interfaces for endpoint connectivity in the network are defined here.

 Two tenants called `CUSTOMER1` and `CUSTOMER2` are specified.
-Each of these tenants have a single VRF defined, and under those VRFs we define the routed interfaces, tenant (PE-CE) routing protocols and address families in use:
+Each of these tenants has a single VRF defined, and under those VRFs, we define the routed interfaces, tenant (PE-CE) routing protocols and address families in use:

 ```yaml title="NETWORK_SERVICES.yml"
       C1_VRF1: